CodeIntelligenceTesting/tutorials/CustomMutators/README.md

 range of code paths in the target application, increasing the chances of discovering security vulnerabilities that may otherwise remain hidden.

+## Caveats

+Custom mutators, while offering significant potential for improving the effectiveness of fuzzing, come with their own set of caveats that users should be aware of before investing time and resources into developing one.
+One of the most notable drawbacks is the potential decrease in execution speed.
+Custom mutators often involve more complex and computationally expensive operations compared to the default mutators provided by fuzzing engines.
+As a result, the overall fuzzing throughput can be negatively impacted, leading to fewer executions per second and a slower discovery of vulnerabilities or other metrics such as code coverage.
+It is essential to balance the complexity of the custom mutator with the performance impact on the fuzzing process.

+Another concern when developing custom mutators is the time investment required.
+Building a custom mutator tailored to a specific target often demands a deep understanding of the input format and the application's logic, which can be time-consuming.
+Additionally, the effectiveness of custom mutators is often closely tied to the quality of the seed corpus.
+A well-crafted seed corpus can significantly enhance the efficiency of custom mutators by providing a solid foundation of diverse and representative inputs.
+On the other hand, a poor seed corpus may limit the custom mutator's ability to explore the target application's logic effectively, leading to suboptimal results.
+This however, applies even more to having no custom mutator and only relying on random byte mutation for targets with highly structured inputs.
+It is crucial to invest time in understanding the target application and building a comprehensive seed corpus to maximize the benefits of custom mutators while being aware of the potential trade-offs in terms of performance and time investment.

 ## Advanced

 [cifuzz](https://github.com/CodeIntelligenceTesting/cifuzz) uses [libfuzzer](https://www.llvm.org/docs/LibFuzzer.html) internally.
 LibFuzzer is a popular in-process,